seanelliott86/personal-site/src/blog/2025-01-27-845-day-update-since-i-made-a-website.md

 Thats a huge 95% decrease in total bytes from the first scan!
 You can see the [full results of the scan](https://radar.cloudflare.com/scan/17b220ab-b6e4-42c9-a652-7eee3f5073b8/summary) for even more details.

-Im old enough to I remember a time when optimising websites to reduce load times was super important.
+Im old enough to remember a time when optimising websites to reduce load times was super important.
 Somewhere along the way, I forgot that—and I bet a lot of other people have too.

 Some of you might scoff and say, *“We have fast internet now.
 It’s not the dark ages of dial-up!”* But have you ever struggled to load a site because you barely had reception?
 I did recently.